dart-lang/site-www/src/codelabs/null-safety.md

 Dart's [flow analysis](/null-safety/understanding-null-safety#flow-analysis)
 accounts for nullability.
-Dart treats nullable variables with no ability to contain null values as non-nullable variables.
+Dart treats nullable variables and fields with no ability to contain null values as non-nullable.
 We call this behavior
 [type promotion](/null-safety/understanding-null-safety#type-promotion-on-null-checks).